 Isaac & Megan Gatwood, Executive Co-Directors

 With a combined 38 years of experience at Anderson Woods, Isaac & Megan are committed to making the operation of camp their life's ambition.
 Isaac began his career at Anderson Woods during high school as the groundskeeper, and has since also worked as a counselor, and the camp director.
 In that time he also earned his BA from University of Notre Dame and his medical degree from IU School of Medicine.
 He now works as a family physician at nearby, Memorial Health Bristow.
 Megan has similarly worked as counselor and camp director.
 She has a degree in Special Education from Ball State University, and spent four years teaching for Indianapolis Public Schools, before focusing on raising their four children, Eve, Oliver, Lucy and Dorothy.

 Interested in joining our staff?

 We are blessed to have a dedicated and hardworking staff with many years of experience this summer.
-If you or someone you know might be interested in joining our staff in 2020, click here to find out more about the great experiences waiting to be had.
+If you or someone you know might be interested in joining our team in 2021, click here to find out more about the great experiences waiting to be had.

 What people have said about our camp...